notamicrodose/repo2md/readme.md

-# repo2gh
+# repo2md

-repo2gh is a Flask-based web app that allows users to upload github repos (essentially folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
+repo2md is a Flask-based web app that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
 Its basic, but it does the job.
 Contributions are welcome!

 ## Features

-- Drag and drop file upload
+- Drag and drop file uploader
-- Progress bar for upload status
+- Deselect unwanted file before downloading
-- Combines various file types into a single Markdown file
+- Combines various file types into a single Markdown file via simple UI
-- Download the combined file
+- Download the combined md file
 - Excludes certain file types from the combined file (node_modules, .git, etc.)
+- Creates a file tree of the repo for the LLM to know the structure of the project

+## Roadmap

+- Display a preview of the generated markdown file
+- Add ability to deselect specific folders from the output

 ## Installation